 Civil engineers design and manage a wide range of construction projects including roads, railways, airports, buildings of all types and power stations ranging from nuclear to wind power generation.
+They usually specialise in one particular area.

 You could be: